sampsyo/cs6120/content/blog/2022-05-19-CoC/index.md

 Fail Definition v0 : vec bool 1 := vnil bool.
 ```

-Notice how the last definition fails because using the number 1 in `v0`'s type
+Notice how the last definition fails because `vnil bool` has type `vec bool 0`.
-makes the term ill-typed.
+This makes sense because `vnil` represents the empty list, which has length 0.
+Attempting to assign `v0` with type `vec bool 1` to the expression `vnil bool`
+fails because the types `vec bool 1` and `vec bool 0` are incompatible.

 CoC is part of the Calculus of Inductive Constructions (CiC), which adds inductive
 types to CoC, and CiC is the basis of Gallina!
 But for the purposes of this